dvdjnt/portfolio/README.md

-# work portfolio
+# Work portfolio
-portfolio of work projects
+presentation and description of projects related to study and work